linalerch/linalerch/README.md

 I am a historian, self-taught web developer, Linux user since childhood and a language enthusiast.

-I mostly use HTML, CSS, JavaScript, JSON, PHP and generally SQL- and server-related technologies, handy libraries such as Bootstrap and JQuery; I am occasionally making changes to Python scripts.

-I'm currently interested in NoSQL technology.

 Ongoing projects:
 - Historia Quick Launcher (published)
   - A browser plugin for historians with pre-saved searchable links